When Is the 2021 Tax Season?

 When is Tax Day?

 The last day to file taxes, also called Tax Day, is typically April 15.
-For tax season 2020, Tax Day was supposed to fall on Wednesday, April 15, 2020, but because of concerns surrounding the coronavirus crisis, the tax deadline was pushed to July 15, 2020.
+Tax Day 2021 will fall Thursday, April 15, 2021.
+In tax season 2020, Tax Day was supposed to fall on Wednesday, April 15, 2020, but because of concerns surrounding the coronavirus crisis, the tax deadline was pushed to July 15, 2020.
 This move gave people facing financial hardship, accountants struggling to file on time, and the newly remotely working IRS more time to file, process, and pay 2019 taxes.
-All 2019 tax returns will be due on the new July 15 Tax Day, unless a tax-filing extension request has been submitted.
+It remains to be seen if tax season 2021 will be extended, as well.
 Taxes can still be filed on Tax Day, but it is always best to avoid becoming a last-minute tax filer.

 When will I receive my refund?